lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   Some projects may rely on the full git history in order to determine the latest tag used, or to build their version number.
 In that case, you can request a full clone by specifying a query portion `?shallow=false` in the git repo URI.
-If both a fragment and a query portions are present, the query must come last, as in `git://some.server.com/repo.git#branch?shallow=false`.
+If both a fragment and a query portions are present, the query must come first, as in `git://some.server.com/repo.git?shallow=false#branch`.
   Please note that if a commit hash is specified in the URI, a full clone will be used in any case.